International Students: Visas and More

 • Understand how serious this part of the process is.

-• Depending on where you live, it is often necessary to schedule visa interview appointments well in advance.
+• Schedule the visa interview appointments well in advance.

 4. Have all documentation in order.

-A passport valid for at least six months after entry is required.
+Your passport must be valid for at least six months after the date of entry.

-• Academic documentation such as TOEFL test results, SSAT scores, and transcripts of your high school work will also be reviewed.
+• Academic documentation such as TOEFL test results, SSAT scores, and transcripts of the applicant's high school work will also be reviewed.

 • Certified documentation of adequate financial resources is required.

-• In that case, the Immigration Office may allow you to enter the United States for 30 days on a Form I-515A “Notice to Student or Exchange"e Visitor.”
+Your child's documentation must be in order when he arrives at the border to enter the United States.
+If it is not in order, in that case, the Immigration Officer may allow you to enter the United States for 30 days on a Form I-515A “Notice to Student or Exchange"e Visitor.”

 • You will have 30 days to submit your documentation.